TamanBachani/medical-report-visualiser/README.md

-# Medical Report Visualiser - AN AI TOOL
+# 🧠 Medical Report Visualiser - AN AI TOOL

-# 🧠 Medical Report Visualiser

 A full-stack AI-powered web application that helps patients understand their medical blood glucose reports through OCR-based data extraction and dynamic visualisation.
 Built using **React**, **Node.js**, and **Tesseract OCR**, this tool simplifies health data for better accessibility and medical autonomy.